Akash-Ahir/90DaysOfDevOps/2026/day-53/day-53-services.md

 You should see all three: a ClusterIP, a NodePort, and the LoadBalancer configuration.

 **Verify:** Does the LoadBalancer service also have a ClusterIP and NodePort assigned?
+  - Yes.
+The LoadBalancer service automatically received both a ClusterIP and a NodePort.
+Kubernetes builds the LoadBalancer service on top of the NodePort and ClusterIP service types.

 ---